synodinos/nodepal/README.md

 ## FAQ

-### Why not have a Drupal Module, directly server JSON to Node.js
+### Why not have a Drupal Module, directly serve JSON to Node.js

 Putting a PHP stack, between your data repository and Node.js might introduce a significant bottleneck.
 Nodepal is based on the idea that Node.js integrates with Drupal directly on the DB layer, for maximum performance!